 Released as the lead single from his fifth studio album Suddenly, the melodic "Caribbean Queen (No More Love On The Run)" was seen as a comeback single for the British singer/songwriter Billy Ocean, and became his first major chart hit of the 1980s.

-It's hard to believe that it was over three decades ago when the song became a hit - where did all those years go to?
-Even after 33 years, the song still sounds fresh and gives me a strong urge to get out of my chair and dance to it.
+It's hard to believe that it was well over three and a half decades ago when the song became a hit - where did all those years go to?
+Even after 37 years, the song still sounds fresh and gives me a strong urge to get out of my chair and dance to it.
 Admittedly, now I am 49 - I was 16 back in 1984 - it takes me twice as long to get out of my chair, and my knees creak a little when I dance!

 Ocean was born in Trinidad and raised in Essex, England.
 During 1976 and '77, the singer achieved success with four Top 20 singles, and his last major hit of the 70s was "Red Light Spells Danger" which reached #2 in the UK in 1977.
 However, his last hit of that decade in the U.S. was "Love Really Hurts Without You" which reached #22 in 1976 (this was also a No.2 hit in the UK).